FlitPix/FlitPix/README.md

 ## About Me

-I'm a hobbyist programmer for the United States.
+I'm a hobbyist programmer from the United States.

 Any pronouns are fine, though I generally refer to myself using He/Him.